leancloud/docs-en/views/acl-guide.md

 }
 ```

-Sometimes we want to know the users contained in a rule.
+Sometimes we want to know the users contained in a role.
 To do so, we can construct a query as below:

 ```objc